proszxppp/Ionic-Liquids-Pyrrolidinium/README.md

 In our paper, cross-comparison ESP analysis and molecular simulations with the two charge sets are performed to investigate the degree of similarities of the two charge sets, and no significant difference is observed, confirming the reliability of the traditional gas-phase HF/6-31G* selection in molecular modelling of ionic liquids.

 Many other insightful results presented in the paper would not be detailed.
-Please visit the online preprint server for the full text.
+Please visit the online preprint server for the full text .
+For researchers preferring the .mol2 format, please send requests to the leading author who parametrizes the systems.